-Holly Sonders Bares All Beneath A Fishnet Bodysuit And Nothing Else
+Holly Sonders Bares All While Wearing A Fishnet Bodysuit And Nothing Else

 Former Fox Sports host and Instagram hottie Holly Sonders flaunted more than just her incredible figure in her most recent social media update on Wednesday evening.
 The model dazzled her 531,000 followers with a jaw-dropping display of her nearly-naked body while posing in front of a wall covered from floor to ceiling in $100 bills.
-Almost 3,000 fans expressed their awed appreciation by hitting the “like” button in less than an hour after the post was uploaded.
+Almost 3,000 fans expressed their awed appreciation by hitting the "like" button within an hour after the post was uploaded.

 Holly boasted in the caption that she had taken command over her choices and that the results were paying off splendidly.
 She mentioned that the sultry photo shoot was in celebration of the immense monthly income she was generating, and emphasized the confident statement by slipping a crisp $100 into the outside seam of her own french-cut lingerie.

 The stunning brunette posed standing with her feet wide apart and her back arched.
-She bent over slightly and extended her right arm to grasp a black leather briefcase – which had the edges of multiple $100’s sticking out along the edges – by the handle.
+She bent over slightly and extended her right arm to grasp a black leather briefcase – which had multiple $100's sticking out along the edges – by the handle.

-Holly wore only a fishnet leotard with wide-set spaghetti straps and demi-cups that barely contained her voluptuous breasts.
-The garment was completely see-through, but strategic posing and some skillful editing made her #NSFW appearance Instagram-safe.
-Expert lighting beautifully accentuated the muscular definition of her amazingly taut abdominal muscles, and the alluring lines of her cleavage.

 She credited Los Angeles-based photographer and creative director Ashlee K for the seductive image.